Groups and Scenes

 Scene

 A scene is a collection of devices with different actions/states (attributes).
-A scene allows us to perform various actions to different types of devices at the same time.
+A scene allows us to perform various actions to diverse types of devices at the same time.

-NOTE: In general, a group or a scene is referred to as a collection.
+NOTE: In general, a household, a group, or a scene is referred to as a collection.